alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 Hmm... 🤔

-This result quickly prompted an exetended session of searching around for the "right" way to pass values back and forth between my WebAssembly module and the surrounding JavaScript code.
+This result quickly prompted an extended session of searching around for the "right" way to pass values back and forth between my WebAssembly module and the surrounding JavaScript code.
 Unfortunately I didn't really come across anything that seemed to work for me.